psrijan/SE575-Blockchain-Project/Blockchain-Backend/Readme.md

 ### Backend Architecture:

 The backend project is designed on the Controller, Service, Repository pattern.
 We have used springboot as our container to build the backend application.
-This gave us an ellegant way to design a clean architecture, while using minimal code/xmls for configuring and running the application.
+This gave us an elegant way to design a clean architecture, while using minimal code/xmls for configuring and running the application.

 Using the springboot's annotation framework, we decouple the dependencies among the classes.
 For instance, we have used interfaces to design our IBlockchainCore.java and it's other child classes.
 Using this along with spring annotation, we can easily configure the application to choose between an InMemoryBlockchainCore and DBBlockchainCore (DB stands for database, for now this is a stub class)